MisterRobotoArigato/eCommerce/README.md

 _Basket_ Baskets will have:
 * an ID: to identify every basket, so that we can grab its contents later
-* CustomerEmail: baskets are given to users upon registration an is connected to their email
+* CustomerEmail: baskets are given to users upon registration and is connected to their email
-* List of BasketItems, which is comprised of all the products that they purchased
+* List of BasketItems: this is comprised of all the products being purchased

 _Basket Items_ Items in a basket will have:
 * an ID: to identify every item associated with a basket